Art by JLM

 Archival printing

-Each print is created to last a lifetime with archival inks on heavy-weight coated fine-art paper.
+Each print is created to last a lifetime with archival inks on museum-grade fine-art paper.